hypergonial/snedbot/README.md

 ### Configuration:

 To get started with setting up the bot on a server you have `Manage Server` permissions on, simply type `/settings`!

+### Development:

+If you'd like to contribute to Sned, or host it locally, you need the following utilities:

+- `make`
+- `docker` and `docker compose`
+- `python` - 3.10 or higher
+- `poetry` - for managing python dependencies

+To deploy the bot, create and fill out `.env`, you can see an example in `.env_example`, along with `config.py`, for which you can find an example in `config_example.py`.
+Then simply run `make deploy` to start the bot in the background along with it's database.

+If you'd like to contribute, please make sure to run `nox` in the project folder before submitting your changes.
+This should format all your code to match the project.